OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Unprotect-CmsMessage.md

 ### -LiteralPath

 Specifies the path to encrypted content that you want to decrypt.
-Unlike **Path**, the value of **LiteralPath** is used exactly as it is typed.
+Unlike **Path**, the value of **LiteralPath** is used exactly as it's typed.
 No characters are interpreted as wildcard characters.
 If the path includes escape characters, enclose it in single quotation marks.
 Single quotation marks tell PowerShell not to interpret any characters as escape sequences.

 ```yaml
 Type: System.String